MrHaribo/mrharibo.github.io/communicationtutorial/index.md

 }
 ```

 To test the communication between the two services you must first ensure that no old service instances are running which may interfere with our new services.
 Check this on the *Debug View* in the Java *Debug Perspective* and in the container section in the *Docker Explorer*.
 You can leave ActiveMQ running because we still need it.
-After this clean-up start both services using your prefered method.
+After this clean-up start both services using your preferred method.
 The order does not matter since the message that is sent by BarService is buffered by ActiveMQ and will be delivered as soon as FooService is available.
 Check the Console of both services to see if the communication was successful.

 ## Whats Next